History of Courtney Love in Timeline

 In October 2019, Courtney Love relocated from Los Angeles to London.

-On November 21, 2019, Courtney Love recorded the song "Mother", written and produced by Lawrence Rothman, for the soundtrack of the horror film The Turning (2020).
+On November 21, 2019, Courtney Love recorded the song "Mother", written and produced by Lawrence Rothman, as part of the soundtrack for the horror film The Turning (2020).

 Loading Video...

-In January 2020, Courtney Love received the Icon Award at the NME Awards, where she was recognized as one of the most influential singers in alternative culture.
+In January 2020, Courtney Love received the Icon Award at the NME Awards, where she was described as "one of the most influential singers in alternative culture of the last 30 years".

 August 2020: Hospitalization for Acute Anemia

-In August 2020, Courtney Love was hospitalized with acute anemia, a condition that nearly took her life.
-She later recovered.
+In August 2020, Courtney Love was hospitalized with acute anemia, which nearly resulted in her death and caused her weight to drop to 97 pounds (44 kg).

-In March 2021, Courtney Love revealed that she had been hospitalized with acute anemia in August 2020, which nearly resulted in her death; she had since made a full recovery.
+In March 2021, Courtney Love revealed she had been hospitalized with acute anemia in August 2020, which had nearly killed her and reduced her weight to 97 pounds (44 kg); she made a full recovery.

 Loading Video...